evkx/evkx.github.io/content/models/lucid/gravity/gravity_grand_touring/_index.md

 The Lucid Gravity Grand Touring is equipped with a single type of steering wheel:

-- **Circular Steering Wheel:** This steering wheel features optional integrated heating for added comfort during cold weather.
-It also provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.
+- **Oval Steering Wheel:** This steering wheel features optional integrated heating for added comfort during cold weather.
+It also includes haptic buttons, allowing you to control the infotainment system, adjust the volume, change music tracks, and manage other key functions with ease.

 ### Mirrors

 Both the exterior and interior mirrors use conventional mirror technology to provide a clear view of the area behind the vehicle.

+This model comes equipped with voice control as standard, allowing you to manage various functions through voice commands.

 ## Infotainment